Episode 4

 Konstantinos: But really, if we don’t manage here to be the hub…

-Panagiotis: And you should be very proud because you've made an extraordinary contribution -towards that end.
+Panagiotis: And you should be very proud because you’ve made an extraordinary contribution towards that end.

 Konstantinos: I believe it will happen.

-Konstantinos: Nice, scalability, the ability to scale.
+Konstantinos: Scalability.
+Scalability is the ability to scale

 Panagiotis: Exactly.

-Panagiotis: So can we become the Silicon Valley of maritime tech.
+Panagiotis: So, can we become the Silicon Valley of maritime tech?

 Konstantinos: Yes, we can.

-Panagiotis: What are the key things that need to occur.
+Panagiotis: What are the key things that need to occur?
 Is it the owners?

 Roberto: Okay, several owners, like in us, Greek shipowners have invested in them.
 It's just that this needs to be done on a much larger scale and to get closer to the VCs for companies to be able to very quickly build a product together with shipping companies.

-Panagiotis: More pilots and for them in other words to buy more.
+Panagiotis: More pilots and for them, in other words, to buy more.

 Konstantinos: We are entering a great debate of the general attractiveness of Greece as a destination for tax purposes, in terms of the graffiti on all the buildings, in terms of the judicial system, etc.

-Panagiotis: Mostly the structures are...
-I will tell you that my belief is that structures follow the needs.
-For example, if people come here and start forming a community of foreigners and individuals who push for the structures to develop because they need them, then the structures grow much faster.
-If you wait to build the structures first to become attractive or to say "come to Greece," it might be a little too late.
+Panagiotis: Mostly the structures are…I will tell you that my own belief is, and having worked a lot on the visa program that is coming out now for startups, my belief is that structures are in line with the needs.
+I mean, if people come here and start, and there is a community of foreigners and of people who are pushing the structures to grow because they need it, structures grow much faster.
+If you expect to build them first to be attractive afterwards or say, come to Greece, then it might be a little too late.
+Roberto, a book or a podcast?

 Roberto: Book.